orilan93/SiameseFish/documentation.md

 The embedding network trains on the training set and evaluates the performance on the test set.
 The classifier assigns the training set as support set and evaluates the performance on the query set.
 The query set can also be further partitioned into a test and validation set if the new observation threshold is searched for.

+## Network tuning

+To improve the performance of the network, different modifications and tuning can be performed.
+- The batch size, image size and embedding descriptor size can be changed from the config file.
+- The model can be changed for a different pretrained network and layers can be added like dense layers with different activations and dropout.
+- The data feeding when training can be altered in the preprocessing module.
+This can be used to for example change the portion of positive samples.
+- Different image augmentations can be used.
+- The number of epochs, learning rate and which layers to unfreeze can be controlled by the fine_tune variable in the embeddings module.

 [1]: https://www.kaggle.com/c/humpback-whale-identification/overview/evaluation
 [2]: https://papers.nips.cc/paper/769-signature-verification-using-a-siamese-time-delay-neural-network.pdf